Investing in our Future

-In 1911, Maimonides began as a small dispensary serving the poor and needy residents of its Brooklyn community, and over the next 100 years, grew into a 705-bed, world-class medical center.
-As we move into our second century of service, we continue to upgrade our facilities with the latest technology to ensure our commitment of providing high-quality, compassionate health care to the diverse populations of Brooklyn.
+Maimonides began as a small dispensary serving the poor and needy residents of its Brooklyn community, and over the next 100 years, grew into a 711-bed, world-class medical center.
+As we move forward, we continue to upgrade our facilities with the latest technology to ensure our commitment of providing high-quality healthcare to everyone who calls Brooklyn home.

-A new facility dedicated solely to breast cancer recently opened in the fall of 2011.
-Located on 64th Street just around the corner from the Maimonides Cancer Center, the facility houses nearly all treatments and medical services related to patient care including:
+Maimonides opened Brooklyn's only full-service center dedicated exclusively to breast cancer and breast health in 2011.
+Located on 64th Street, just around the corner from the Maimonides Cancer Center, the facility houses nearly all treatments and medical services related to patient care including:

 - State-of-the-art clinical environment with seamless integration of all clinical services - particularly breast imaging and breast surgical oncology